zlogic/mendix-docs/content/en/docs/refguide/modeling/consistency-errors/consistency-errors-pages.md

 Error message: *No image selected.*

-You will get this error message if you have added an image widget to a page, but do not select an image itself.
+You get this error message if you have added an image widget to a page, but do not select an image itself.

 To fix this error, open the image properties > **General** > **Image** and select an image.
 For more information on an image widget, see [Image](/refguide/image/).